-Areas of Outstanding Natural Beauty (AONBs) are designated by the Government for the purpose of ensuring that the special qualities of our finest landscapes are conserved and enhanced.
+Areas of Outstanding Natural Beauty (AONBs), renamed National Landscapes in 2023, are designated by the Government for the purpose of ensuring that the special qualities of our finest landscapes are conserved and enhanced.
 In planning policy terms they have the same status as National Parks.